swanapole/triangle-tackler/README.md

  <img src="http://mathworld.wolfram.com/images/eps-gif/Triangles_750.gif">

  ## BDD
-- The user inputs data or not
+- The pages request for three numbers which represents the three sides of a triangle

-- The user submits
+- The submit button triggers the function to analyse data given

-- The back end of the triangle tracker runs the data and the output is if no data a pop up appears "enter a number" but if there is data it runs it to check which condition it meets and a pop up must appear for the data the user types.
+- The back end of the triangle tracker runs the data to determine whether it is a equilateral,scalene,isoceles or not a triangle and brings the output in form of an alert.

 ## Description
 this is my second i.p in prep class its a project about a triangle trackler..helps the user determine the type of triangle the values inputted,its this simple and easy..